space928/Omsi-Extensions/OmsiHook/articles/performance-tips.md

 OmsiHook allows you to call remote methods in Omsi, this is a fairly complicated process and as such isn't always very fast.
 For native Omsi plugins using OmsiHook you don't need to worry much about the performance of remote calls, but for external applications using OmsiHook, these calls are especially expensive.
-This is because in this case OmsiHook needs to relty on OmsiHookRPCPlugin, a native Omsi plugin shipped with OmsiHook which executes remote calls on the behalf of OmsiHook in batches, once per frame.
+This is because in this case OmsiHook needs to rely on OmsiHookRPCPlugin, a native Omsi plugin shipped with OmsiHook which executes remote calls on the behalf of OmsiHook in batches, once per frame.
 As such, for external applications, remote calls will *always* take at least 1 frame to complete.